David T. King

 It is a typical Roman Catholic tactic to misrepresent one’s opponent purposely in order to “name and claim” a victory.
 (6-5-03)

-Finally, I have collected dumb things that anti-Catholics have stated about Cardinal Newman.
-Some highlights:
+I have collected dumb, clueless, ant-factual, fictional things that anti-Catholics have stated about Cardinal Newman (someone’s gotta do it):

 [Newman’s theory of development is] a concept pulled out of the hat by Newman . . .